hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/service-accounts.html.md

 # Service Accounts

-Terraform Enterprise (TFE) provides two types of service accounts: team, and organization.
-These accounts can access Terraform Enterprise APIs, but cannot be used interactively.
+Terraform Cloud provides two types of service accounts: team, and organization.
+These accounts can access Terraform Cloud APIs, but cannot be used interactively.
 The service accounts are designed to support server-to-server API calls using the service identity as opposed to individual user identities.

 Team and organization service accounts don't have API tokens by default; you must generate a token before you can use them.